COVID-19 FAQ’s for Fall 21

 How is Portugal handling the COVID-19 Pandemic?

-What does life in Lisbon look like right now?
+What do we expect life in Lisbon will look like next Fall?

 Restaurant, Nightlife, and Events

-Today in Lisbon, businesses, including restaurants and shops, are also open, but with somewhat reduced capacities, modified hours, additional cleaning protocols, and some new regulations.
+In Lisbon, businesses, including restaurants and shops, will be open, but with somewhat reduced capacities, modified hours, additional cleaning protocols, and some new regulations.
 Certain events, gatherings, or activities may be on hold during your semester, but we think you’ll find life in Lisbon looking much like a typical semester.
 You can count on more details, resources, and recommendations for connecting with local community groups, teams, and clubs, after your arrival.